Give It a Lash Jack

 "Give It a Lash Jack" is a song by Liam Harrison and the GOAL Celebrities.
-The song was made for Ireland's 1990 FIFA World Cup campaign.
+The song was released to mark Ireland's 1990 FIFA World Cup campaign.

-It reached number one in the charts in May 1990 and stayed there for 2 non consecutive weeks.
+It reached number one in the Irish Singles Chart in May 1990 and stayed there for 2 non-consecutive weeks.
 It was followed up in 1994 by "Give It A Lash Again".

-In a 2011 interview on RTÉ Television, film director Jim Sheridan stated that Bono and himself agreed that "Give It A Lash Jack" was the "greatest Irish song ever written".
+In a 2011 interview on RTÉ Television, film director Jim Sheridan said that he and Bono had agreed that "Give It A Lash Jack" was the "greatest Irish song ever written".

 The song is sung in the Sky TV series Moone Boy, series 2 episode 1, which takes place during the 1990 World Cup.